linh-n/blog/content/articles/simple-error-handling-typescript/index.md

 ---
-title: "A simple error handling method in TypeScript"
+title: "Error handling method in TypeScript with Result type"
 date: "2025-04-21"
 summary: "When it comes to error handling in TypeScript, throwing errors is not the best approach, especially where errors are expected.
 Let's explore a better alternative."
 description: "Simple yet effective error handling in TypeScript."